The Ultimate M7 MBA Essay Guide

 Starting to Write

-Writing the first couple paragraphs can be the toughest part of high-stakes essays.
+Writing the first couple paragraphs can be the toughest part of high-stakes MBA essays.
 As you begin, set aside 30 – 60 minutes to get going without distractions.
 Keep your outline and brainstormed ideas nearby.

 When you’re just getting started, remember: the most important thing is to get the content on the page.
 Don’t worry that what you’re writing is inadequate; it’s probably better than you think.
 Plus, it’s okay and even normal if you end up deleting much of what you write.